photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 We recommend that you check your [Docker Logs](docker.md#viewing-logs) and [the browser console](browsers.md#getting-error-details) for messages related to *HTTP requests*, *permissions*, *security*, *FFmpeg*, *videos*, and *file conversion*.

 HEVC video files can have a `.mp4` file extension too, which is typically associated with AVC.
-This is because MP4 is a *container* format or wrapper - the content could be compressed with H.264, H.265, or something else.
+This is because MP4 is a *container* format, meaning that the actual video content may be compressed with H.264, H.265, or something else.
 The file extension doesn't really tell you anything other than that it's probably a video file.

 !!! info ""